Personal Finance Strategy

 Approaching retirement (5–7 years away)Aggressively prepay regardless of rate.
 Debt-free before retirement is critical.

-Old tax regime, 30% bracket, loan interest >₹2LEffective rate is 6.3%.
+Old tax regime, 30% bracket, loan interest >₹2LEffective rate is ~7.8% (₹2L deduction cap).
 100% SIP strongly preferred.

 There is no universal answer.
 But there is a universal framework: compare your after-tax guaranteed saving (loan rate, adjusted for regime) against your after-tax expected SIP return (12% gross → 11.2% post-LTCG), weight by loan year (amortisation factor), and then choose a split rather than an extreme.

 The families who build the most wealth in India are rarely those who chose one extreme or the other.
-They are the ones who maintained a disciplined SIP, occasionally prepaid with bonuses, watched their loan balance decline, and then — crucially — did not let lifestyle inflation consume the freed cash flow when the loan finally closed.
+They are the ones who maintained a disciplined SIP, occasionally prepaid with bonuses, watched their loan balance decline, and then, crucially, did not let lifestyle inflation consume the freed cash flow when the loan finally closed.

 Methodology & Data Sources

 Loan amortisation calculations use standard reducing-balance EMI formula (EMI = P×r×(1+r)^n / ((1+r)^n−1)) on ₹50 lakh principal at specified rates.
 SIP future values use standard FV formula (FV = P×[((1+r)^n−1)/r]×(1+r)) at 12% CAGR (Nifty 50 20-year trailing CAGR: 11.8–13.2%, Source: NSE India).
 Post-LTCG SIP return of 11.2% assumes 12.5% tax on equity gains above ₹1.25L/year (Finance Act 2024, unchanged in Union Budget 2025) with spread redemption over 5 years.
 Section 24b and Section 80C analysis per Income Tax Act 1961, new/old regime provisions as of FY 2025-26.
 Break-even rate of 9.5% derived from intersection of guaranteed post-tax prepayment return and expected post-LTCG SIP return.
 RBI repo rate as of August 2025: 6.5%.
-Typical home loan rates (RLLR-linked): 8.5–9.5% (Source: RBI Housing Finance data).
+Typical home loan rates (RLLR-linked): 8.5-9.5% (Source: RBI Housing Finance data).
+To run the numbers for your specific loan, use the home loan EMI calculator to get your exact monthly EMI, total interest, and prepayment impact before making this decision.

 Frequently Asked Questions